imazen/folioxml/readme.md

 * Uncheck "Include full path to files referenced"
 * Set Default units: Inches.

-Folio Views and Folio Builder usually provide export functionality, although if the infobase is ‘restricted’, you may need to get permission from the publisher.
+Folio Views and Folio Builder usually provide export functionality, although if the infobase is 'restricted', you may need to get permission from the publisher.

 ## Yaml configuration reference